MontagKode/TLikesDownloader/README.md

 You can start from any page: tumblr.com/liked/by/username/page/number

+If a page is buggy, disable extension in Chrome, go to next page and start again

-Disable extension in Chrome when not using it if it's buggy
+Disable extension when not using it if it's buggy

 ## License